-Amicus curiae The Buckeye Institute was founded in 1989 as an independent research and educational institution-a think tank-whose mission is to advance free-market public policy at the state and federal levels.
+Amicus curiae The Buckeye Institute was founded in 1989 as an independent research and educational institution-a think tank-whose mission is to advance free-market public policy at the state and federal levels1.
 The staff at The Buckeye Institute accomplishes the organization's mission by performing timely and reliable research on key issues, compiling and synthesizing data, formulating free-market policy solutions, and marketing those policy solutions for implementation in Ohio and replication throughout the country.
 The Buckeye Institute is a nonpartisan, non-profit, tax-exempt organization as defined by I.R.C. section 501(c)(3).
 The Buckeye Institute's Legal Center files and joins amicus briefs that are consistent with its mission and goals.

 The Buckeye Institute is dedicated to promoting free-market policy solutions and protecting individual liberties, especially those liberties guaranteed by the Constitution of the United States, against government overreach.
-In this case, that government overreach comes in the form of excessive and punitive fines imposed by the City government for the Appellants' failure to meet the City's ambiguous aesthetic criteria.
+In this case, that government overreach comes in the form of excessive and punitive fines imposed by the U.S. Securities and Exchange Commission when those fines were disproportional to the jury's findings and were set at that disproportionate level despite evidence that the Appellants would be unable to pay the fines imposed.